ICWallis/Stanford-Geothermal-Python-Sessions--Intermediate/README.md

-# Stanford Geothermal Python-Sessons -- Intermediate Advanced
+# Stanford Geothermal Python-Sessions -- Intermediate Advanced

+Ecosystem/package topics:
-Source control for you, future you, and your team Collaboration using source control and code structure and commenting Unit handling - object names (self-documenting code), Pint, code commenting Open source and licenses
+- Source control for you, future you, and your team
+- Collaboration using source control and code structure and commenting
+- Unit handling - object names (self-documenting code), Pint, code commenting
+- Open source and licenses
-Steam tables (both packages)
+- Steam tables (both packages)
-Other specialist packages
+- Other specialist packages

 Examples: